-For the past decade, rod tie-down systems have been used by the wood light-framed construction industry to resist wind uplift forces.
+Rod tiedown systems have been used by the light-framed wood construction industry to resist wind uplift forces.
 Yet codes and standards have not provided detailed guidance for design of these systems.
-Designers, consequently, have been forced to rely entirely on engineering judgment to create this load path.
+Designers, consequently, have been forced to rely entirely on engineering judgment and/or trust a rod manufacturer's literature or substitution submittals to create this load path.

 This lack of guidance sometimes led to rod-restraint spacing based on rod tension and bearing plate capacities alone.
 This design neglects the wood components of the system and may lead to rods spaced too far apart, compromising the continuous load path, causing building damage and creating life-safety issues.

 In June 2010, ICC-ES passed and made effective Acceptance Criteria 391 after multiple public hearings that garnered engineer, manufacturer, building official and other third-party input.
 AC391 established guidelines for the evaluation of either: